Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 April 2026 10.20.34 UTC
+- WIB: Kamis, 2 April 2026 12.45.51 UTC
-- WITA: Kamis, 2 April 2026 11.20.34 UTC
+- WITA: Kamis, 2 April 2026 13.45.51 UTC
-- WIT: Kamis, 2 April 2026 12.20.34 UTC
+- WIT: Kamis, 2 April 2026 14.45.51 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success